KimberleyVanessaCheung/sustainhuman/README.md

 ## 🌱 About

-SustainHuman is a Wired/Make-style magazine website featuring 28 comprehensive articles on sustainability, human optimization, and emerging technologies.
+SustainHuman is a modern digital magazine featuring 28 comprehensive articles on sustainability, human optimization, and emerging technologies.
 Each article is 1,500-2,000 words of educational, evidence-based content.

 ### Article Categories